benmvp/slides/2019/ato/react-eco.md

 NOTES:
 - The utilities are about unit testing your components *without* having to run in a browser
 - Cypress
-  * Predimonently used for end-to-end testing
+  * Predominantly used for end-to-end testing
   * Runs in a browser, but isn't Selenium or Webdriver
   * But can also used a development platform for TDD
   * Becoming increasingly popular